datarootsio/cheek/README.md

 - `tag` is one the [available tags](https://github.com/datarootsio/cheek/tags)
 - `shortsha` is a 7-char SHA and most commits on `main` will be available

-## Usage stats

-By default `cheek` reports minimal usage stats.
-Each time a job is triggered a simple request that (only) contains your `cheek` version is send to our servers.
-Check out the exact implementation [here](https://github.com/datarootsio/cheek/blob/main/pkg/telemetry.go).
-Note that you can always opt-out of this by passing the `-no-telemetry` or `-n` flag.

 ## Acknowledgements